All Articles

 Once you have a good grasp on each step of your process, map out the stages that correlate with each action.

-a screenshot showing the stages of a sales pipeline
+The stages of a sales pipeline

 It's helpful to be able to visualize your sales pipeline in your CRM